Sepa increases number of flood warnings and alerts as heavy rainfall worsens

 Scotland’s environmental agency has increased the number of flood warnings and alerts for Scotland after a weekend of harsh weather conditions.

-The Scottish Environment Protection Agency (Sepa) has ramped up the number of flood warnings in place from three to nine, and increased the number of less severe flood alerts from 12 to 13, spanning most of the country.
+As of Monday morning the Scottish Environment Protection Agency (Sepa) had ramped up the number of flood warnings in place to 18 and increased the number of less severe flood alerts to 12, spanning most of the country.

 The flood alerts affect much of the rest of Scotland.